Research Scientist - Space Plasma

 - Office: SPSC-N279

 He is currently working on the Magnetospheric Multi-Scale (MMS) mission's Burst Data and Scientist In The Loop program.
-In particular, the team is working on methods of identifying reconnection diffusion region candidates using a minimal amount of data.
+He also works on observations of waves and parallel electric fields in association with magnetopause reconnection and the Kelvin-Helmholtz instability.
 He is also working with data from the Cluster and AMPERE missions in conjunction with MHD simulations to understand the coupling between the magnetosheath-magnetopause interaction and the associated ionospheric current system.

 Virginia Tech — Blacksburg, VA